 Similarly, if a patient is misdiagnosed, given the wrong medication, undergoes an unnecessary procedure, etc., but the error does not cause a complication or is quickly remedied, there are little or no damages to pursue.

-As frivolous malpractice cases are not a cause of increased insurance premiums, attempts to amend the civil justice system as it applies to health care providers are misdirected.
-What doctors and their insurers do not want to pay are the damages awarded by a jury of our peers following a trial conducted pursuant to strict rules of evidence, not mythical sums of money paid to individuals bringing meritless claims.
+Attempts to amend the civil justice system as it applies to health care providers are misdirected.
+What doctors and their insurers do not want to pay are the damages awarded by a jury of their peers following a trial with evidence presented.
 No insurance company responds to a frivolous claim by writing a check.
-The next time someone suggests to you that frivolous cases are resulting in outlandish jury verdicts, simply ask them to identify one case which proceeded to trial, regardless of the verdict, that was frivolous in nature.

-Determining whether or not you have a valid medical malpractice claim is no easy feat.
+It’s difficult to determine whether or not you have a valid medical malpractice claim.
 With over 145 years of combined experience in the state of Illinois, Wolter, Beeman, Lynch & Londrigan, LLP is uniquely qualified to help you in pursuing your medical malpractice litigation.
 We never charge for a consultation.
 Give us a call at 217-753-4220 and we can discuss options regarding your claim.